Amanda Griffin, Ph.D., Au.D.

 Meet the Researcher

 Griffin received both her Ph.D. and Au.D. from the University of Massachusetts, Amherst.
 She is the director of audiology research at Boston Children’s Hospital, where she specializes in cochlear implants, and an instructor in otolaryngology–head and neck surgery at Harvard Medical School.
-Griffin’s 2024 Emerging Research Grant is generously funded by Royal Arch Research Assistance.
+Griffin’s 2024 Emerging Research Grant was generously funded by Royal Arch Research Assistance, renewed for a second year in 2025.

 Although it is now more widely understood that children with unilateral hearing loss (in one ear) are at risk for challenges, many patients appear to adjust well without intervention.
 The range of options for audiological intervention for children with severe to profound single-sided deafness (SSD) has increased markedly in recent years, from no intervention beyond classroom accommodations all the way to cochlear implant (CI) surgery.